Living and Working in Dubai: Expat Statistics, Costs & Jobs 2026

 Teaching Abroad Direct

-As we explore the professional landscape of this dynamic city, it's noteworthy to mention the increasing demand for teaching jobs in Dubai reflecting the city's commitment to high educational standards and its growing expatriate community seeking quality education for their children.
+There is an increasing demand for teaching jobs in Dubai, reflecting the city's commitment to high educational standards and a growing expatriate community seeking quality education for their children.

-Estimates put the overall expatriate population of Dubai at around 75%, which is roughly 2.72 million people.
+Estimates put the overall expat population of Dubai at around 92%, which is roughly 3.5 million people.

 India has the highest share of expats in the UAE with 27.5%, followed by Pakistan at 12.7%.